How to Find Your True Writer’s Voice

 “In some respects, they are the same.
 However, the truth of the matter is: Not everyone has even mastered the art of their ‘true speaking voice.’
 Forget their writer’s voice.”

-You see, the way we communicate — regardless of what medium we use (speaking or writing) — requires a full understanding of our true personality.
-In other words, your “true voice” is nothing more than an extension of your true self.
+You see, the way we communicate — regardless of what medium we use (speaking or writing) — requires a complete understanding of our personality.
+In other words, your “true voice” extends your true self.

-With that said, to develop your “true writer’s voice,” you must first understand that we are talking about your personality, and that your personality exists on three particular planes of existence.
+To develop your “true writer’s voice,” you must first understand that we are talking about your personality and that your personality exists on three particular planes of existence.

 - Cognitive